AlwaysRightInstitute/alwaysrightinstitute.github.io/_posts/2019-03-21-swift-xcode-kitura.md

 w/o touching the shell during development.
 We'll show you how!

+> Update 2019-06-25: Xcode 11 now includes some Swift Package Manager support
+> which obsoletes some parts of this.
+> It lacks some features of SwiftXcode (like the Kitura project templates),
+> but those could be added separately.

 When you are starting with Swift on Server, we generally recommend you either use [SwiftNIO](https://github.com/apple/swift-nio) directly, or a lightweight shim such as